lighthart/GridBundle/README.md

     export:     Adds export limited to the number of lines specified by the value.  'all' returns all results for export.

+    noResults:  String to display when there are no results.
+Defaults to 'No Results'

+    addForm:    A symfony form view to process adding things to the grid

+    addTitle:   Title for widget to open and close addForm

 > **Note**: A lot of information is rendered with the table, including
 > class names and ids for other processing via javascript or other ajax.